 He disagreed.
 He was an idiot.

-Even with the high volume of the drive-up, I found a lot of time to write while sitting there, waiting for customers.
+Even with the high volume of customers at the drive-up, I found plenty of time to write while waiting for them.
 I would work on short stories, poems, and letters to friends, for which I was also later reprimanded.

 Even though I had no customers when I was writing, I was told that I should look ready at any moment to help a customer and should therefore not have my head down, scribbling on paper.